banner-brands.png

 What is Financial Accounting?

 Financial accounting is the process of keeping a record of all business transactions inclusive of sales, purchases, accounts payable, and receivables.
-This bookkeeping allows businesses to assess the overall financial performance of their organization.
+This bookkeeping allows businesses to assess their overall financial performance.

 These financial transactions are summarized into financial statements like balance sheets, income statements, cash flow statements, and equity statements by shareholders.
 The main aim of financial accounting is to showcase a business’s profits and losses to stakeholders based on which they can make their decisions.